Chen Quanguo: Early life and education

-Chen Quanguo is a native of Pingyu County, Henan province.
+Born in November 1955, Chen Quanguo is a native of Pingyu County, Henan province.
 By dint of when he was born he avoided most of the Cultural Revolution and only suffered a delayed education.
 In December 1973, at the age of 18, Chen enlisted in the People's Liberation Army for four years.
 He served with the First Army, Third Division Artillery Regiment.
 He joined the Chinese Communist Party (CCP) in February 1976.
 After leaving the military in March 1977, he briefly worked at a car parts factory in Zhumadian.

 After China resumed the National Higher Education Entrance Examination which was interrupted during the Cultural Revolution, in March 1978 Chen was admitted to the Economics Department of Zhengzhou University in the provincial capital Zhengzhou.
 At Zhengzhou University he studied political economy.

 Career

 Henan

 Chen Quanguo graduated from Zhengzhou University in December 1981 and returned to work in his hometown of Pingyu, Henan.
 Starting in 1983 he worked for the prefectural government of Zhumadian, and in 1988 became the Party Secretary of Suiping, a county under the administration of Zhumadian.
 In 1994, he was appointed the head of the Organization Department of the nearby prefecture-level city of Pingdingshan.

 From 1995 to 1997 Chen enrolled as a part-time student at the School of Business Administration of Wuhan University of Technology, obtaining a master's degree in economics.From 1996 to 1998 he served as the Mayor and Deputy Party Secretary of Luohe, another prefecture-level city in Henan.

-Chen Quanguo was promoted to Vice-Governor of Henan Province in January 1998, and worked in the administration of then Henan Governor Li Keqiang.
+Chen was promoted to Vice Governor of Henan Province in January 1998, and worked in the administration of then Henan Governor Li Keqiang.
 Chen was regarded as a close confidante of Li.
 In November 2000 Chen was appointed by the CCP head of the Standing committee of the Henan Provincial committee in the provincial Organization Department.
 In April 2003 he became the Deputy Party Secretary, President of the Party School of the CCP, and the President of the Henan Institute of Administration.